Dundrum, County Tipperary

-Dundrum is a village in County Tipperary, Ireland.
-In the 2016 census, the population was 165.
-It is in the barony of Kilnamanagh Lower.
+Dundrum is a village and townland in County Tipperary, Ireland.
+At the 2022 census, the village population was 221.
+Dundrum is in the barony of Kilnamanagh Lower.

 Location and access

 Dundrum village lies in the townland of the same name, one of eight in the civil parish of Ballintemple.
 It is in the Electoral Division of Kilpatrick, in the barony of Kilnamanagh Lower, in County Tipperary.